Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ![](img/Reports_Center_368.png)

 In this version of the report, the x-axis represents the incidents' status, and the individual bars are grouped by the type of incident.
+For incidents, the whole-page release selection applies to the incident Detected Release field.

 Each data-value can be viewed by positioning the mouse pointer over the bar, and a "tooltip" will pop-up listing the actual data value.
 Clicking on the "***Display Data Grid***" button will display the underlying data that is being used to generate the graph.
 In addition, clicking on the "***Download Data as CSV***" button will export the datagrid into Comma Separated Values (CSV) format that can be opened in MS-Excel.
 Some browsers also support the ability to save the graph as an image file (JPEG, PNG and GIF formats).

-### Task Summary Chart
+### Task Summary Graph

 The task summary graph shows how many tasks are currently in a product.
 The number of tasks is displayed according to the criteria that you specify.
 You can specify the type of data displayed along the x-axis, and the task information which is used to group the data.
 When you first open the graph you will be asked to pick the field that you would like to display on the x-axis and the field that you would like to group the data by.
 Once you have chosen the appropriate fields the graph will be displayed:

 ![](img/Reports_Center_369.png)

 In this version of the report, the x-axis represents the tasks' priority, and the individual bars are grouped by the status of task.
+If a specific release is currently selected for the whole page, then Release is selected from one of the graph dropdowns, the graph shows only data for the specific release and its child sprints, if any.

 Each data-value can be viewed by positioning the mouse pointer over the bar, and a "tooltip" will pop-up listing the actual data value.
 Clicking on the "***Display Data Grid***" button will display the underlying data that is being used to generate the graph.
 In addition, clicking on the "***Download Data as CSV***" button will export the datagrid into Comma Separated Values (CSV) format that can be opened in MS-Excel.
 Some browsers also support the ability to save the graph as an image file (JPEG, PNG and GIF formats).

 ### Test Set Summary Graph